21 The Miller’s Wheel

 The Healer walked over to her bed and sat.
 He padded it, beckoning Eva to sit with him.
 “I could call you by the name your father gave you, but you are not that child.
 You are Eva Marie, the Lady of Bon Abbi.”

 As the young girl started to protest, Sola held his hand up.
 “You’re looking at this all wrong.
 Don’t see what you did or didn’t do.
-Rather, acknowledge what people have done for you.”
+Rather, acknowledge how people have responded to you.”

 Eva couldn’t wipe her tears fast enough.
 “Gira, a commoner, gave her life to protect her Lady.
 Bashan risked what he valued most by taking you to Casselberry.
 I am hearing stories of how the villagers have rallied behind you.
 Only those with noble hearts could move people in this fashion.”